deworkerai/twitter-worker/README.md

 pnpm install
 ```

+Copy .env.example to .env, and config the .env file.

 ## Usage

 If you have not registered a peer with this worker, you must [read it](https://github.com/deworkerai/deworker-cli?tab=readme-ov-file#start-a-worker) before running the worker.